 Learn about key concepts related to earned income and social enterprise to determine if these forms of revenue generation are a good fit for your organization.

 Earned income frameworkThis is a useful starting place if your charity or non-profit is considering engaging in earned income for the first time or more extensively.
-Planning toolkit for social enterprisesLearn the key development stages for a social enterprise, including assessing your readiness and developing a business plan.
 B Corp certificationYour for-profit business could receive this certification if you meet higher standards of social and environmental performance.
 Business planning